JTF (just the facts): A total of 187 vintage photographs displayed on walls and in vitrines in a small gallery on the museum’s second floor.

 With these two quotes, the Met acknowledges both the power and the limitations—the former celebrated by Douglass; the latter astutely identified by Truth—of self-fashioned images such as the ones in this show, which was organized by the museum’s photography curator Jeff Rosenheim.
 The exhibition consists of nearly 200 studio portraits of working- and middle-class African Americans taken in the 1940s and 1950s.
 That they should be on view at a major New York museum reflects a growing interest among scholars and academics in vernacular photographs, which, beyond offering glimpses into the lives of their subjects, may, as well, contain clues to larger societal structures and forces.
 Although long cherished by collectors—original prints made by the great Arkansas portraitist Mike Disfarmer, for example, bring high prices on the art market—and an influence on photographers from Walker Evans to Deana Lawson, material from such sources as family albums and police archives was rarely seen in museums until the 1990s, a moment coinciding postmodern distrust of the so-called documentary image.

 Following on several recent and rather more wide-ranging exhibitions of vernacular photographs of African Americans—most notably “Everyday Beauty” at the National Museum of African American History and Culture in Washington, D.C., which closed this past February—“African American Portraits” is limited to the output of small, presumably black-owned portrait studios operating in the American South and Midwest between 1940 and 1960.
-The Met, which by its own admission has few portraits of African Americans in its collection, recently acquired some 250 of these pictures in two groups, each presumably amassed by a single collector.
-This narrowing of focus to a very particular type of photograph, while important in terms of scholarship, has also, more disturbingly, a slight fetishistic quality.
+The Met, which by its own admission has few portraits of African Americans in its collection, recently acquired some 250 of these pictures from a single owner.
+This narrowing of focus to a very particular type of photograph, while important in terms of scholarship, also—more disturbingly—underscores the objects’ status as collectibles.

 A majority of the photos on view are floated within tall Plexiglas cases, so viewers can see both their fronts and their backs.
 In most instances, however, the only writing on them is the museum’s own acquisition number.
 The subjects of these photographs, with few exceptions, are anonymous, and the names of all but two of the photo studios—though certain identifiable backdrops recur throughout the show—have been lost to time.